MatthieuDartiailh/eapii/docs/source/get_started/introduction.rst

 - Register:
     A special kind of mapping to handle single byte answers.
-In this case the mapping is used to interprete the meaning of each bit.
+In this case the mapping is used to interpret the meaning of each bit.

 **Notes**:
 You can find more detailed informations about IProperties uses and internals in